 PURPOSE

-The purpose of this test project was to inform the Combat Air Command Commander’s fielding decision of the new Unmanned Aerial Vehicle’s (UAV), the MQ-45 Golden Eagle (MQ-45), operational capability.
+The purpose of this test and evaluation plan project was to inform the Combat Air Command Commander’s fielding decision of the new Unmanned Aerial Vehicle’s (UAV), the MQ-45 Golden Eagle (MQ-45), operational capability.
 Team 5 of Summer 2013 OA4603 evaluated the MQ-45’s operational effectiveness, suitability and mission capability.

 SYSTEM DESCRIPTION